KeaCluster/blog-api/README.md

 This APP works with `postgresql` for data persistence.
 Make sure to have it locally installed and with a server up and running.

-For local testing make sure to add your credentials inside the `.env.local` file.
+For local testing make sure to add your credentials inside a `.env.local` file.
+Check `env.local.example` for an example structure

 ```env
 DATABASE_URL="postgres://your_username:your_password@localhost:5432/your_database_name"